YutaroOrikasa/misc-repo/shell-scripts/executable-archive/sample-usage.md

-You can combine multiple shell script files to single standalone executable shell script.
+You can combine multiple shell script files to single executable shell script.

 ## sample1: making executable of ../helloworld
 ```